Your RV Water System Explained

-With the city water method, you don't have to fill your holding tank or 'fresh water tank'.
+With the city water method, you don't have to fill your holding tank or 'fresh tank'.

-You also don't need to use your water pump.
+You also don't need to use your pump.

-City water bypasses the fresh water holding tank completely.
+City water bypasses the H2O holding tank completely.

 When using city water, you can keep the outside water spigot on all the time.